The first step in shopping for auto insurance is to decide on the types

 Part 11: Towing and Labor

 Towing and Labor coverage pays up to $50 for towing and labor charges each

-time your car stops running whether or not there is an accident involved.
+time your car stops running, whether or not due to an accident.
 You are

-covered only for the on-site labor costs at the breakdown site (not any parts) needed to get your car towed or running again.
+covered only for on-site labor costs at the breakdown site (not parts)

+to tow your car or get it running again.
 This coverage usually costs $6

-to $12 per year, and some insurers offer this coverage at no additional premium cost.
-Coverage of up to $100 per disablement is
+to $12 per year, and some insurers offer this coverage at no additional

+cost.
+Coverage of up to $100 per disablement is available usually for double

-If you belong to a motor club, you probably dont need this coverage since
+If you belong to a motor club, you dont need this coverage since many

 Part 12: Bodily Injury Caused by an Underinsured Auto

 Coverage for Bodily Injury Caused by an Underinsured Auto pays for bodily

 injury damages to you, household members, and passengers unless they have